nalnatsheh/iit-ece588/docs/tut/README.md

 4. The below window will popup, click **OK**
 ![1](../assets/fig/31.png)

-5. Vivado tool will now run sythesis → implementation and then it will generate the **bitstream**, when the Bitstream Generation is Completed, you will see the below window.
+5. Vivado tool will now run sythesis → implementation → and then it will generate the **bitstream**, when the Bitstream Generation is Completed, you will see the below window.
 Click on **Open Implemented Design**
 ![1](../assets/fig/32.png)

-6. You will see xx, along with the Design Timing Summary.
+6. You will see the implemented design.
+Vivado IDE opens the implemented netlist and applies the physical and timing constraints used during implementation, placement, and routing results against the implemented part, along with the Design **Timing Summary**.
 ![1](../assets/fig/33.png)

 7. Navigate to the **Power**, and you should see the summary window like below :